Even the very best executive resume is not enough, if it isn’t used with executive job search best practices . . .

 3. Prepare to excel in interviews.

-After all the work you’ve put into landing those interviews, don’t blow it by not being prepared to answer the tough questions, and ASK the best questions.
+Certainly, after all the work you’ve put into landing those interviews, don’t blow it by not being prepared to answer the tough questions.
+Also, be prepared to ASK the best questions.

-More in my post, Prepare to Ace & Brand Your C-level Executive Job Interview.
+More in my post, How to Land, Brand and Ace Executive Job Interviews.